 Clean the rubber seal around the door thoroughly with a sponge dampened with warm, soapy water.
 If the window is greasy, spray an all-purpose cleaner onto a wet sponge and scrub away any residue.

-5. Cleaning the exterior
+5. Cleaning the microwave's exterior

 Don’t spray any cleaning solution directly onto the microwave as you may risk getting cleaner in the vent holes.
 Instead, spray on a wet cloth or sponge and wipe all over the surface.
 Dry off with a clean paper towel and dust with a duster.